tracymu/api-tutorial/instructions.md

 You have a basic rails app set up!

+### Add functionality specific to this app

 To write some methods for searching and displaying movies, we will need a controller, let's call it the movies controller.

-There are two actions we want to have this controller do - search for movies and show movies, so let's include those names in the generate command so that those methods will be created for us.
+There are two actions we want to have this controller do - search for movies and show movies - so let's include those names in the generate command so that those methods will be created for us.

 (Don't forget to stop your server or open a new tab for your app to run commands).

-Generate a rails controller with `rails generate controller movies search show`
+`rails generate controller movies search show`

 Have a look to see what additional files have been added to your app by this command.

-If you look in the `config/routes.rb` file, you will see it has added 2 routes for you.
+If you look in the `config/routes.rb` file, you will see it has also added 2 routes for you.

 Run your server, and you can visit those routes:

 e.g. http://localhost:3000/movies/search

+** Insert image of what they're supposed to see at this point **

 This is the page where we want to put in our search box.
 So, open that view in your editor and read this page of the [Rails Guides](http://guides.rubyonrails.org/form_helpers.html#a-generic-search-form) to learn about making a simple search form.